Shopify/shopify_app/docs/Quickstart.md

 4. Add ShopifyApp to Gemfile
 ----------------------------

-Run these commands to add the `shopify_app` Gem to your app:
+Run this command to add the `shopify_app` Gem to your app:

 ```sh
 $ bundle add shopify_app